Living in Dubai

 Salary and Pay Scale in Dubai

-Salaries vary widely in Dubai, depending on your qualifications, and your negotiation skills.
-Contrary to several other nations, Dubai has no minimum wage rates or standardized salaries.
-Salary packages are mostly dependent on how well you negotiate.
+Salary packages are mostly dependent on your negotiation skills.
 For instance, an executive secretary may be paid more than a product sales representative within the same company, and even two secretaries working on same jobs can have different salary packages.
-Although, the financial concepts involve several other elements, the quality of lifestyle that you would have in Dubai, depends on several factors, the major ones being cost of accommodation, nature of your lifestyle, and your purchasing power.

 Before accepting the job offer, it is good to check with your employer if you are eligible for free accommodation in Dubai.
 There are several companies in Dubai that offer lodging in personnel houses free-of-charge, depending on the rank of the employees.
 It is good to join organizations that offer free accommodation, as housing always comes with food and transportation services.
 Apart from financial comforts, it also frees you from having to make all these necessary arrangements yourself.

 Here are basic items that the law mandates to be included in compensation package of the employee:

 - Basic Salary

 - 30-day annual paid leave (21 for the first year)

 - Medical Insurance (some companies offer private insurance coverage after probation)